Alabama Sex Offender Registry

 There is only one limited circumstance that discusses the length of time an individual must remain on the registry.
 This deals with younger offenders.
 That statute allows for their removal from the sex offender registry in the state of Alabama.

 However, this is a lifetime sentence for an adult.
 Once they are on the registry, they do not ever come off.
 Other states like Louisiana and Texas have much more invasive and comprehensive laws that mandate periodic polygraph testing (lie detector) for those already on the list and living in those states.
 These laws have been legally challenged as being cruel and unusual punishment.

 Failure of Sex Offender to Report Location or Move to New Address

 If a person is convicted of one of the qualifying offenses, then the person is obligated to register on the AL sex offender registry and is required to report.
-There are two obligations that an individual must follow through with.
+Alabama imposes three obligations for an individual to comply with state laws.

 Even though this probationer may not have been convicted of any crime with a child at or near a school, moving too close to ANY school, in Alabama, is a violation of the sex registry law.
 The criminal laws in Alabama requires the individual to always make their presence known to the sheriff’s office.